matt-sd-watson/matt-sd-watson/README.md

 ### Hi there 👋

-I am a bioinformatician with the [Gaiti Lab](https://www.gaitilab.com/) and an aspiring data scientist with experience in:
+I am a programmer in the genomics data sciences and an aspiring data scientist with experience in:

 ♋ cancer genomics \
 🐛 public health pathogen analysis \